Jialiang (Kaelin) Dong ☕️

 About Me

-Hi, I’m Jialiang (or Kaelin) Dong, a Ph.D. candidate at the University of New South Wales.
+Hi, I’m Jialiang (or Kaelin) Dong, a Ph.D. candidate at the University of Wollongong.
 My research centers on the security of open-source software supply chains and the security of AI systems.
 Along the way, I’ve had the opportunity to present my work at leading venues such as NDSS, DSN, and TASLP.

 Download CV